-I managed not to get dehydrated because one of my weird pregnancy cravings is sparkling water.
-I think I may single-handedly be keeping San Pellegrino and Charmin in business.
+When I was pregnant, I managed not to get dehydrated during the hot months because one of my weird cravings was sparkling water.
+A very convenient, no-guilt craving, if you ask me.
+And actually, I think I may have single-handedly kept San Pellegrino and Charmin in business during those nine months!

 Blood Orange Italian Soda